Leveraging Your Assets to Manage Your Wealth

 Over the long term, cash returns have historically underperformed stocks and fixed income.
 That's why seasoned investors put most of their wealth in assets with greater earning potential.
 The downside of doing so, however, is that liquidity can be hard to come by.

 While the latter can be an attractive option, borrowing against your investments can be risky.
-Here, Susan shares four situations in which strategic borrowing may make sense.
+Keeping that in mind, here are four situations in which strategic borrowing may make sense.

 Scenario 1: Paying taxes